 Once you’ve defined your needs and you’ve selected the corresponding benefits, take time to read the exclusions.
 Exclusions are part of the contract.
 They are as much important as the Table of Benefits.
 Additional limits or restrictions can also be mentioned in this section.

-Ex: you’ve read that hospitalization is covered up to 100% and therefore you think that your plastic surgeon will be reimbursed.
-However, if you read the exclusions, you will note that plastic surgeon can eventually be covered only in certain cases (as a result of an accident for example).
+Example: you’ve read that hospitalization is covered up to 100%.
+Thus, you think that your plastic surgeon will be reimbursed.
+However, if you read the exclusions, you will note that plastic surgeon can eventually be covered only in certain cases.
+As a result of an accident, for example.

+Also pay attention to the wording when reading exclusions and procedures.
 For a better understanding and for legal reasons, main and technical words are defined.
-You should find these definitions in the General Conditions or the Beneficiary Guide.
-It is probably much better for you and less risky to know what is covered and excluded instead of having a too large “grey zone”.
+You should find these definitions in the General Conditions, and/or the Beneficiary Guide.
+It is probably much better for you and less risky to know what is covered and what is excluded.
+In fact, this reduce the “grey zone” for expatriates insurances.

-Please note that subscribing to an international expatriates insurances does not free you from the local regulations.
-If you are eligible to contribute to the local healthcare system in certain countries and do not have local cover in place, you may be subject to paying a tax levy
+Please note that subscribing to expatriates insurances does not free you from the local regulations.
+If you are eligible to contribute to the local healthcare system, make sure that you are compliant.
+Otherwise, you may be subject to paying a tax levy.